 Now, let us return to the situation of non-spherical bodies.
 To facilitate a convenient analysis of the roles played by the higher-order multipole moments, the multipole expansion of the center-of-mass acceleration of body $A$ is recast into a friendlier form, namely

 where the sums in the Coulomb-type and Yukawa-type parts are both divided into terms linear in the non-monopole moments and terms involving products of the non-monopole moments.
 Firstly, as implied by the terms involving $\hat{M}^{B}_{I_{l}}$ and $Q^{A}\hat{Q}^{B}_{I_{l}}/m^{A}$ in this equation, the motion of body $A$ is influenced by the deformation-induced gravitational potentials generated by the other bodies.
 Secondly, from the terms involving $m^{B}\hat{M}^{A}_{I_{l}}/m^{A}$ and $Q^{B}\hat{Q}^{A}_{I_{l}}/m^{A}$, it can be seen that the motion of body $A$ is also influenced by its own non-spherical mass distribution coupled to the monopole potentials caused by other bodies, which suggests that the size and shape of a body can affect its orbital motion.
 Finally, the last lines in the Coulomb-type and Yukawa-type parts illustrate that the motion of body $A$ is influenced by the interactions between its own higher-order multipole moments and those of other bodies.
-This effect reflects another important difference between GR and $f(R)$ gravity, and that is, for GR, the leading effect comes from a quadrupole-quadrupole coupling, but for $f(R)$ gravity, the leading effect comes from a dipole-dipole interaction.
+In GR, the leading effect of this kind comes from a quadrupole-quadrupole coupling.
+It should be noted that the emergence of a leading dipole-dipole interaction, as well as the overall structure of finite-size effects captured by multipole moments, is broadly consistent with expectations from an EFT treatment of extended bodies in massless scalar-tensor theories \cite{Kopeikin2019}.
+Therefore, the presence of dipole effects is not unique to $f(R)$ gravity.

-To conclude the discussion of eq.~(\ref{equ3.65}), the distinction between it and the corresponding equation in GR needs to be highlighted.
-In GR, only the Coulomb-type part is kept on the right side of eq.~(\ref{equ3.65}), and since in eq.~(\ref{equ3.51}) scales as
+To conclude the discussion of Eq.~(\ref{equ3.65}), the distinction regarding the approximation scheme needs to be highlighted.
+In GR, only the Coulomb-type part is kept on the right side of Eq.~(\ref{equ3.65}), and since in Eq.~(\ref{equ3.51}) scales as

 and the typical size of each body is far less than the typical separation between bodies, the mass multipole terms will get progressively smaller as the orders increase.
-Therefore, in this case, the corresponding equation in GR can serve as a starting point of an approximation scheme for the system, and thus, the sums can be truncated according to the required precision.
-However, this conclusion does not apply to the result given by eq.~(\ref{equ3.65}) in $f(R)$ gravity.
-For body $A$, based on eq.~(\ref{equ3.35}) and the relationship~(\ref{equ3.41}) between $\updelta_{l}(z)$ and $\text{i}_{l}(z)$, we have
+Therefore, in this case, the corresponding equation can serve as a starting point of an approximation scheme for the system, and thus, the sums can be truncated according to the required precision.
+However, this conclusion does not apply to the result given by Eq.~(\ref{equ3.65}) in $f(R)$ gravity.
+For body $A$, based on Eq.~(\ref{equ3.35}) and the relationship~(\ref{equ3.41}) between $\updelta_{l}(z)$ and $\text{i}_{l}(z)$, we have